marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 #### *Derive the actual 3D distribution of grain sizes from thin sections*

 The function responsible to unfold the distribution of apparent grain sizes into the actual 3D grain size distribution is named ```derive3D```.
 The script implements two methods to do this, the Saltykov and the two-step methods.
 The Saltykov method is the best option for exploring the dataset and for estimating the volume of a particular grain size fraction.
 The two-step method is suitable to describe quantitatively the shape of the grain size distribution assuming that they follow a lognormal distribution.
-This means that the two-step method only yield consistent results when the population of grains considered are completely recrystallized or when the non-recrystallized grains can be previously discarded using shape descriptors.
-It is therefore necessary to check first whether the distribution of grain sizes is unimodal and lognormal-like (i.e. skewed to the right as in the example shown in figure 7).
+This means that the two-step method only yield consistent results when the population of grains considered are completely recrystallized or when the non-recrystallized grains can be previously discarded using shape descriptors or any other relevant paramater such as the density of dislocations.
+It is therefore necessary to check first whether the linear distribution of grain sizes is unimodal and lognormal-like (i.e. skewed to the right as in the example shown in figure 7).
 For more details see [Lopez-Sanchez and Llana-Fúnez (2016)](http://www.sciencedirect.com/science/article/pii/S0191814116301778).

-***Using the Saltykov method***
+***Applying the Saltykov method***

 To derive the actual 3D population of grain sizes using the Saltykov method (Saltykov 1967), we need to call the function ```derive3D```as follows: